Company and tax law

 - Action for annulment of a law

-The Constitution of 17 December 1962 states that the Principality of Monaco is subject to the rule of law and is committed to the respect of fundamental rights and freedoms.
-The Principality also recognizes the principle of the hierarchy of norms.
-In this framework, some rules apply to the State itself.
+The Constitution of 17 December 1962 (revised on 6 April 2002) states that the Principality of Monaco is a State governed by the rule of law, committed to the respect of fundamental rights and freedoms.
+The Principality also recognises the principle of the hierarchy of norms.
+In this context, a certain number of rules apply to the State itself.

 The Supreme Court protects the fundamental rights and freedoms arising out of the Constitution and is deemed to be the oldest constitutional court in the world.